- Survey

 Various types of personal data and information is collected, which cover all aspects of life in the Kingdom: (demographic, social, economic, environmental, and cultural), including but not limited to:

-Full name, age/date of birth, sex, address, contact information (e.g.: email address and phone numbers), ID number, marital status, current job information, previous job information, information about dependents/spouse//family.
+Full name, age/date of birth, sex, address, contact information (e.g.: email address and phone numbers), ID number, marital status, current job information, previous job information, information about dependents/spouse/household.

-Personal data is collected and obtained "directly or indirectly", through the use of various methods, and may include:
+Personal data is collected and obtained "directly or indirectly", using various methods, which include:

 - Direct methods of obtaining personal data: